-Finding: The subject parcel is 28.46 ac and the proposed BRH partitions will be 2.00 ac each.
-The proposed BRH partitions are exclusively covered by soils of class IV and VI and are not predominately composed of prime, unique, or Class I-III agricultural soils.
+Finding: The subject parcel is 79.58 ac and each proposed BRH partition will be 2.00 ac.
+Each proposed BRH partition is predominately covered by soils of class VII and is not predominately composed of prime, unique, or Class I-III agricultural soils.
 This criterion is met.